 Agreeing to a payment plan

-If you were looking to borrow money to repay another debt, perhaps the best solution is to approach the company you owe money to and ask them for a new payment plan.
+If you’re looking to borrow money to repay another debt, perhaps the best solution is to approach the lender or creditor you owe money to and ask them for a new payment plan.
 Being honest is always the right policy when it comes to debt.
 Most responsible lenders will help you repay in a way that you can afford, over a longer period, or with a payment break, for example.

 Signing up to a credit union